-Joint Parties acknowledged that certain issues were not resolved through negotiation, and stated that Joint Parties had agreed that each party may identify additional recommendations to the Commission in its comments on the proposed revisions to the Mechanisms so long as such additional recommendations do not conflict with Joint Parties' proposed revisions.
+The Joint Parties acknowledge that certain issues were not resolved through negotiation.
+This agreement acknowledges that each party may identify additional recommendations to the Commission in its comments on these proposed revisions to the Mechanisms that do not conflict with these revisions and recommendations.

-Finally, Joint Parties requested that the Commission issue an order allowing parties to file comments and reply comments on the proposed revisions to the Mechanisms and other relevant issues.
+Therefore, the Joint Parties submit these revisions for the Commission's consideration.
+The Joint Parties request that the Commission issue an order allowing parties to file comments on these proposed revisions and other issues under consideration in these dockets and reply comments to initial comments.